michael-allouche/refined-weissman/README.md

 Once the run is finished, all the metrics for each estimator are saved in the folder `./ckpt`.

-In the notebook, you can display a table result.
+In the notebook, you can display a result table.
 For example

 ```
 from extreme.estimators import evt_estimators